SamuelFrost/samuelfrost/README.md

 After university I worked at a couple non programming positions including game support, baking, and doing some real estate investments/development with my brother.
 All the while I was dabbling in programming, experimenting with pyhton, ruby, and c# through Unity.

 I felt things slowing down and wanted to force myself out of my comfort zone, so in 2018 I decided to make the move to Japan and start looking for a software development position.
 After a couple months I found one at a smaller company.
 I started on a small project with php using the fuelphp framework and a lamp stack.
-I moved on to Ruby on Rails after 3 months and developed a larger application with RoR for two years while doing various company side projects on top of full time development.
-Ultimately I felt like my efforts weren't being rewarded or recognized and it was making me burn out.
-This, along with a management decision to not go remote amidst Covid-19 drove me to make the decision to quit.
+I moved on within the company to work on a Ruby on Rails after a few months.
+Excluding personal projects, I have worked on a total of 3 Ruby on Rails centered projects in a professional capacity, each with varying system architectures and industries.

-I've since been working on learning the latest web technologies and occasionally working on my personal projects.
+I like the idea of continuing to work on and around Ruby on Rails, front-end or DevOps.
+Ideally I want to continue to spend most of my time living in Japan, but economic forces make me open to the practical choice of spending a few years in a more economically advanced country.

 ### Fun fact:
 I'm from Austin, Texas (USA).
 My wife from a small town outside of Ho Chi Minh, Vietnam.
 And we met and live together in Tokyo, Japan.

 ### Preferred method of contact:
-Email: samuelfrostcontact@gmail.com
+Email: samuelfrostcontact+github@gmail.com

-### Meeting availability (Please send an email to confirm our meeting before planning an event)
+### Meeting availability (Please correspond via email before planning a meeting)
 https://calendar.google.com/calendar/embed?src=c_ef6574cpgscfjo9ba21qm0fh70%40group.calendar.google.com&ctz=Asia%2FTokyo